softwaremill/undelay/README.md

 # undelay

-> You can't stop the future but you _can_ ask it to move a bit more quickly
+> You can't stop the future but you can always move to the fast lane

 # usage